History of Cincinnati: Fort Washington

 Symmes and St. Clair were concerned about Native American tribes, who would provide resistance to settlement by whites.
 There were over 260,000 square miles of the Northwest Territory—including the present-day states of Illinois, Indiana, Ohio, Michigan, Minnesota, and Wisconsin—that were protected by just 300 soldiers of the First Infantry Regiment.
 Native American tribes of the Ohio Valley were hostile to the encroachment by white people and there were "back-and-forth raids" among the cohabitating peoples.
 Most of the Native Americans in the Northwest Territory received aid from the British and generally sided with them—and they were not party to the Treaty of Paris (1783) that ceded land to the United States.

 In 1789, Fort Washington was constructed under the direction of General Josiah Harmar and was named in honor of President George Washington.
 It was built in the north-east corner of Losantiville and served all of the Northwest Territory for five years.
 During that time, 613 troops under the command of St. Clair were lost during a battle with Miami chief Little Turtle.
 The Treaty of Greenville was signed in 1795 after Major General Anthony Wayne won the Battle of Fallen Timbers.
 The fort, no longer needed, was torn down in 1808.

 Society of Cincinnati

 On January 4, 1790, Arthur St. Clair, the governor of the Northwest Territory, changed the name of the settlement to "Cincinnati" in honor of the Society of the Cincinnati, of which he was president, possibly at the suggestion of the surveyor Israel Ludlow.
-The society gets its name from Cincinnatus, the Roman general and dictator, who saved the city of Rome from destruction and then quietly retired to his farm.
+The society gets its name from Cincinnatus, the Roman general and farmer who saved the city of Rome from destruction and then quietly retired to his farm.
 The society was composed of Continental Army officers of the Revolutionary War.